A/V Artist: Ferdi Alıcı

-Haze is a pavillion that shifts the perception of a specific shore condition of the Tophane Pier with an experiential design.
+Haze YAP is a pavilion that shifts the perception of a specific shore condition of Tophane Pier with an experiential design.

-As the installation transforms Istanbul Modern into a garden of stages it also prepares an unexpected architectural condition for the distant relationship of İstanbul and the sea.
-The space brings water and people together in a unique way in the middle of a 1.5 km customs border wall, which is located in the city center.
+As the installation transforms Istanbul Modern into a garden of stages, it also prepares an unexpected architectural condition for the distant relationship of Istanbul and the sea.
+The space brings water and people together in a unique fashion in the middle of a 1.5 km customs border wall, which is located in the city center.

-Haze creates its own cool microclimate in the warmest days of the year it also accommodates various interesting events.
-The pavillion offers self-organizing events for public to allow the diffusion of social clusters and to create the mutual understandings between them.
-It has 3 different stages that are surrounded with various seating platforms as well as shaded lodges.
+Haze creates its own cool microclimate on the warmest days of the year, and also hosts various intriguing events.
+The pavilion facilitates self-organized events for the public to allow the diffusion of social clusters and to create mutual understanding among them.
+It has 3 different stages surrounded by various seating platforms, as well as shaded lodges.

-The mystery of this hazy space that resembles like floating platforms in the water is the cool air that consists of micro water particles which has been sprayed from about 200 nozzles.
+The mystery of this hazy space that resembles floating platforms in the water is the cool air that consists of micro water particles sprayed from about 200 nozzles.

-As the day gets darker, the space turns into a virtual installation that is fusing the digital and physical almost like it merges the sea and the land.
+As the day gets darker, the space transforms into a virtual installation fusing the digital and physical, almost as it merges the sea and the land.

-Platforms, lodges and seating elements are made out of Ferro-concrete lightweight modules, which is different than the common use of concrete in Istanbul.
-After summer these modules are going to be re-used in different shores with different functions to activate these selected areas.
+Platforms, lodges and seating elements are made out of Ferro-concrete lightweight modules, which is different from the common use of concrete in Istanbul.
+After summer, these modules will be re-used on different shores with different functions to activate these selected areas.